OffByNone/Omniscience/README.md

             Send metadata to device
             Remove hardcoded instance ids and other hardcoded options that seem to never change Devices
-            Fix and re-enable the logging of unknown devices Better understand DIAL spec - I should be able to use it to launch an app on the device, and I believe I can pass in some extra data.
+            Better understand DIAL spec - I should be able to use it to launch an app on the device, and I believe I can pass in some extra data.
                             If true I should be able to make a websocketserver in the extension and pass the path to communicate with the app on the device.
                             This would help to unify the implementation across devices.